About *updated 01/2021

 Not all the species are represented as yet, but I will keep adding new species as and when I find them.

-I've spent the last year and a half searching for jumping spiders to photograph in various parts of South Africa.
+I've spent the last 7 years searching for jumping spiders to photograph in various parts of South Africa.

-The Jumping spider family (Salticidae) is the largest spider family worldwide, with more than 5500 species described.
-In South Africa 67 genera and 265 species are currently described.
+The Jumping spider family (Salticidae) is the largest spider family worldwide, with more than 6200 species described.
+In South Africa 76 genera and 356 species are currently described with the number growing yearly.

 They are diurnal, active hunters with excellent eyesight and can be recognised by their large anterior median eyes.
-Salticids are mostly small spiders between 2mm and 8mm (depending on the species) with only Holcolaetus zuluensis and Hyllus treleaveni as large as 17mm.
+Salticids are small to medium spiders and in South Africa their sizes range between 1.5mm and 17mm with Hyllus treleaveni the largest in South Africa (and Africa).

-For further information on jumping spiders, as well as the other spider families of South Africa, I highly recommend the latest spider book, "Field Guide to the Spiders of South Africa", written by Prof Ansie Dippenaar-Schoeman and published by Lapa Uitgewers.
+For further information on jumping spiders, as well as the other spider families of South Africa, I highly recommend the book, "Field Guide to the Spiders of South Africa", written by Prof. Ansie Dippenaar-Schoeman and published by Lapa Uitgewers.
 ISBN 978-0-7993-6018-9

 To the arachnophobes out there: